byung1211/dsgn270-a3/README.md

 1. Go to the restaurant website (https://dsgn270-a3.herokuapp.com)
 2. Check out the Twitter contents section
-3. Then, go to Twitter website and the restaurant account
+3. Then, go to the Twitter website and the restaurant account
 4. Log in with Twitter test account information above
-5. Press 'Tweet' button, and post new status and image.
+5. Press the 'Tweet' button, and post new status and image.
 6. See the new tweet posted in the timeline of the restaurant account
 7. Then, go to the restaurant website and check out the new content displayed

-* After you post new tweet, it would take less than a minute to see the content in the restaurant website.
+* After you post a new tweet, it would take less than a minute to see the content on the restaurant website.

 ---